-Figure 3 The calculation sites and the potential seismic sources in and around Xichang.
-The meaning of the color of the potential seismic source is the same as that in Figure 2.
+Figure 3.
+The calculation sites and the potential seismic sources in and around Xichang.
+The meaning of the color of the potential seismic source is the same as that in Fig. 2.

-The seismic zoning map of China (GB18306-2015) has established the corresponding probability model and spatial distribution model of earthquake occurrence, and gives the basic parameters of each seismic zone.
+peculiar property of the seismicity model used for probabilistic seismic hazard assessment in China (CPSHA).
+Figure 2 shows the spatial distribution of the potential sources for the Xianshuihe East-Yunnan seismic belt where the Xichang area is located.
+The seismic zoning map of China (GB 18306-2015) has established the corresponding probability model and spatial distribution model of earthquake occurrence and gives the basic parameters of each seismic zone.
 Figure 3 shows the potential seismic sources in and around Xichang.

-According to the basic assumptions and seismicity parameters of the zoning map (Table 3), the following steps are used to synthesize the sets of earthquake sequences (Wu & Gao, 2018; Wu et al., 2020):
+According to the basic assumptions and seismicity parameters of the zoning map (Table 3), the following steps are used to synthesize the sets of earthquake sequences (Wu and Gao, 2018; Wu et al., 2020).

-(1) Based on the assumption that the occurrence of earthquakes in seismic zones satisfies the Poisson distribution, the time length T of the simulated earthquake sequence and the average annual occurrence rate v_4 of earthquakes with magnitude 4 and above in the seismic zone should be determined first.
-Then, a Poisson distribution random number L is generated with T and v_4 as parameters, where L is the number of earthquakes in the seismic zone for the length of time T to be simulated.
+- 1. Based on the assumption that the occurrence of earthquakes in seismic zones satisfies the Poisson distribution, the time length T of the simulated earthquake sequence and the average annual occurrence rate v_4 of earthquakes with magnitude 4 and above in the seismic zone should be determined first.
+Then, a Poisson distribution random number L is generated with T and v_4 as parameters, where L is the number of earthquakes in the seismic zone for the length of time T to be simulated. - 2.
+Based on the assumption that the magnitude distribution of seismic zones satisfies the truncated Gutenberg- Richter relationship (magnitude-frequency relationship), with the minimum magnitude level M_0 and the maximum magnitude level M{UZ} , the magnitudes of earthquakes to be simulated are determined.